kodsmed/1DV-050E-Muscle/documents/Database.md

 - training_day_id is a foreign key to training_day that identifies what training_day the set is added to
 - set is a foreign key that indicates what set is added to the training_day

-## performed_training_day [ id: int8, created_at: timestampz, owner_uuid: uuid, session_name: text ] pk id
+## performed_training_day [ id: int8, created_at: timestampz, owner_uuid: uuid, session_name: text, session_id: int8 ] pk id

 this table describes training_day that is preformed in contrast to planned,

-see training_day as they are identical in every aspect apart from usage.
+- session_id is a foreign key that links the performed_training_day to the training_day that was preformed, see training_day as any other property they are identical in every aspect apart from usage.

 ## performed_training_day_set [ id: int8, training_day_id: int8, set: int8 ] pk id